Student Storage Server (SSS)

 If you are using a PC, using the SSS is just like using a USB drive.
 Instead of saving a document to your A: or C: drive, you will be saving documents to your SSS folder.
-On a Mac, you would simply connect to the SSS through the Network and a drive will appear on your desktop.
+On a Mac, you would simply connect to the SSS through the Go menu (select, "Connect to Server...") and then type in SSS as the server name.

-The process for setting up your computer to use the SSS drive varies by which operating system you are using.
-No matter what operating system you are using, however, you will need your SSS/Network password (same as your MyHamilton password).
-If you do not have this, or are not sure of what it is, you can reset it to match your e-mail password.
-Refer to this document on how to do this: Changing Your Hillconnect Password to Match Your ESS/SSS Password.
-Otherwise, refer to the following instructions:
+The process for setting up your computer to use the SSS drive varies depending on the operating system you are using.
+No matter what operating system you are using, however, you will need your SSS/Network password (which should be the same as your MyHamilton password).
+If you do not have this, or are not sure of what it is, you can reset it to match your e-mail password by logging in to the Hamilton Password Manager.

-There are two ways to access your SSS: navigating to the Files tab in My Hamilton or mapping a network drive on your computer.
-For instructions on mapping a network drive on your computer, please click the appropriate link below.
+There are two ways to access your SSS: navigating to the Files tab in My Hamilton or mapping a network drive on your Windows computer or creating a shortcut on your Macinosh.